smd29/CNN_networks/README.md

+# Description

-Implementation of various popular convolution networks using different frameworks
+Implementation of various popular convolution networks using different frameworks.

+## Networks
+1. ResNet(Keras and torch)